jiangfeng1124/bigdata/README.md

 bigdata
 =======

-A platform for graphical modeling and regression analysising.
+Bigdata is currently a platform for graphical modeling and will support regression analysising in the future.

 INSTALL
 -------